joaomelo/auth-mech/README.md

 ## Keep the User List in Firestore

 The auth service has constraints that make it a non ideal service to handle user preferences.
-If you choose [Firestore](https://firebase.google.com/docs/firestore) to manage that extra user data, fireauth-machine can give you a hand with that.
+If you choose [Firestore](https://firebase.google.com/docs/firestore) to manage that extra user data, auth-mech can give you a hand with that.
 It make sure users have a corresponding document in the Firestore collection of your choice.

-The FireauthMachine constructor accepts a optional second parameter.
+The AuthMech constructor accepts a optional second parameter.
 You can pass a options object with the property `pushTo` with a Firestore collection reference as value.
-By activating this behavior, every time a user Login the FireauthMachine will check if exists a document on that collection with the same id as the user.
-If the document isn't found, the FireauthMachine will create it with an `userId` and `email` fields filled.
+By activating this behavior, every time a user Login the AuthMech will check if exists a document on that collection with the same id as the user.
+If the document isn't found, the AuthMech will create it with an `userId` and `email` fields filled.
 Let's see that in code:

     import * as firebase from 'firebase/app';
     import 'firebase/auth';
     import 'firebase/firestore';
-    import { FireauthMachine } from @joaomelo/fireauth-machine
+    import { AuthMech } from @joaomelo/auth-mech

     const fireapp = firebase.initializeApp({
       // config data